 Plays must be the original work of a single Thespian writer.
 Collaborative works or adaptations won’t be considered, nor will plays that include music, lyrics, or dialogue written by anyone other than the submitting writer.
 Plays can be about any subject but should have a running time of up to 10 minutes (approximately ten typed pages).
+Playwrights should adhere to the modern stage play format linked under resources.
+Playwrights should include a title page and a cast list.
+The title page and cast list do not count as script pages.
 Writers may submit more than one play for consideration.
 Judging criteria is based on play structure, characterization, and dialogue.
-Play scripts must be typed and emailed to email@example.com.
-Submissions must be done in 12-font using the format posted on the Thespy Playwriting website.
+Once registration materials are submitted and payment is made, troupe directors should email scripts to firstname.lastname@example.org .
+Finished scripts must be emailed by the registration deadline.

 Teachers and students are welcome to utilize the Playwriting Unit Plan as a tool to get started writing.
-This unit plan coordinates with the Georgia Standards of Excellence in both the theatre standards and the newly introduced Dramatic Writing with ELA course.
+This unit plan aligns with the Georgia Standards of Excellence in both the theatre courses and the Dramatic Writing course.
 The unit is designed for new and emerging playwrights to build the skills that are essential for creating successful plays.
-It consists of writing exercises and smaller projects that culminate in the writing of a one act play suitable for admission in the Thespy Playwriting competition.
+It consists of writing exercises and smaller projects that culminate in the writing of a one act play suitable for admission in the Thespy Playwriting event.

 Thespy Playwriting Event at Conference

 Your work is protected by copyright from the moment it is created.
 As the writer, you own the play and have exclusive control of the rights to produce, publish, and adapt it.
-By submitting your script to the Georgia Thespian PlayWorks program, you are agreeing to allow Georgia Thespians to mount a staged reading of your play.
+By submitting your script for this event, you are agreeing to allow Georgia Thespians to mount a staged reading of your play.
 All other rights remain the exclusive property of the playwright.

 Qualification for ITF